Strokkur Geyser Facts

 - The beautiful and extremely regular geyser remains one of the most famous of its kind within the region in which it formed.

-- This marvel of geology erupts in a frequency range of between 4-8 minutes.
+- Further, this marvel of geology erupts in a steady frequency range of between 4-8 minutes.
+Variations in the schedule rarely occur.

-- This has made it a leading tourist attraction in the region.
+- This has, quite understandably, made it a leading tourist attraction in the region.

 Strokkur Geyser Physical Description

-It comprises part of the Haukadalur valley area, where numerous other geothermal feature such as fumaroles, mud pools, and other geysers continue to be located around it.
+It also comprises part of the Haukadalur valley area.
+There, numerous other geothermal features also exist.
+These include fumaroles, mud pools, and other geysers that continue to be located around it.

 Strokkur Geyser Location and History

-Geological evidence indicates that Strokkur Geyser first formed approximately 1,000 years ago, subsequent to an earthquake in the geologically active region.
+Most notably, geological evidence indicates that Strokkur Geyser formed roughly 1,000 years ago, subsequent to an earthquake in the geologically active region.

 The earliest recorded reports of its activity date back to the year 1294.
 At an uncertain time after this, another quake deactivated the site.